Mamukkoya

-Mamukkoya (born 5 July 1946) is an Indian actor known for his work in Malayalam cinema, and has also appeared in French film Flammens of Paradise.
-He has mostly appeared in comedic roles.
-His unique usage of the Mappila dialect and style marks his presence in the industry.
-He has acted in more than 450 Malayalam films and is the first winner of the State award for best Comedian in Malayalam cinema.
+Mamukkoya (5 July 1946 – 26 April 2023) was an Indian actor known for his work predominately in Malayalam cinema.
+He mostly appeared in comedic roles.
+His unique usage of Kozhikode dialect and style marked his presence in the industry.
+In a career spanning over four decades, Mamukkoya acted in more than 450 Malayalam films and was the first winner of the State award for best comedian in Malayalam cinema.

-Early and personal life
+Early life

-He is born to Chalikandiyil Muhammed and Imbachi Ayisha on 5 July 1946.
-He has a brother Koyakutty.
+Mamukkoya was born to Chalikandiyil Muhammed and Imbachi Ayisha on 5 July 1946 in Kozhikode, Kerala.
+He had an elder brother Koyakutty.
 He had his primary education from MM High School, Calicut.

-He is married to Suhara.
-The couple has four children, Muhammed Nisar, Shahitha, Nadiya and Abdul Rasheed.
-He is residing in Kozhikode near Beypore.
+Mamukkoya began working at a timber yard in Kallayi after completing his education at Pallikandi Elementary School, Kuttichira Higher Secondary School, and Kozhikode MM School.
+He participated in theatrical productions when he was in school.
+Later, he began performing in a number of amateur plays.
+He would perform in plays at night and work in the timber yard in the morning.

 Career

 Mamukkoya started his career as a theatre actor.
 He got his chance in the film industry through Anyarude Bhoomi (1979).
 His second entry to Malayalam cinema was through S. Konnanatt's Surumaitta Kannukal.
+He was recommended by Vaikom Muhammad Basheer for the role in the movie.
 After this film, he was introduced to Sathyan Anthikkad by scriptwriter and actor Sreenivasan.
-He landed a role in Gandhinagar Second Street.
+Mamukkoya appeared in Siby Malayil's Doore Doore Oru Koodu Koottam, written by Sreenivasan.
+In the film, he played an Arabic teacher.
+Initially, the character only appeared in two or three scenes.
+However, Mamukkoya's performance impressed the makers who added further scenes for his role.
+Mamukkoya would later say that after this movie he stopped going to the timber yard or appearing in plays.
+He then landed a role in Gandhinagar Second Street, which was also written by Sreenivasan.
+This was one of his first notable roles.
+Then came Sathyan Anthikkad's Sanmanassullavarkku Samadhanam' and 'Rareeram' by Siby Malayil.
 His portrayal of Gafoor in Sathyan Anthikkad's Mohanlal – Sreenivasan starring Nadodikkattu (1987) carved a niche for him in Malayalam cinema.
 The character Gafoor now enjoys a cult following in Kerala.
-An animation series was later released based on this character.
+An animation series was released based on this character after several years.
 His award-winning performance in Perumazhakkalam (2004) proved that he can handle non-comedy roles as well with ease.
 He again did a similar role in Byari, which won the National Film Award for Best Feature Film.
 He did the title role in the film Korappan, the great (2001), which depicted him as a forest brigand like Veerappan.
 In 2004, he received a Special Mention in the Kerala State Film Award for the movie Perumazhakkalam.
+Mamukkoya's roles in Ramjirao Speaking, Thalayana Manthram, Shubhayatra, Irupatham Noottandu, Sreedharante Onnam Thirumurivu, Ponmuttayidunna Thaaravu, Pattanapravesham and Dhwani are considered among the best of his career.